rndexe/nowtransmitting/src/covids/patricia-kingori.md

 ---
-title: M_Fakes and Facts in a Pandemic
+title: Fakes and Facts in a Pandemic
 desc: Fake news was a very serious issue even before the pandemic broke out.
   But, in the face of COVID-19, this phenomenon has become even more dangerous.
   Whether it's about the origins of the disease, how it spreads, or how it can